Information for term Exploring Rome Through the Arts

 - Take a day trip to the hills of Tivoli, home to two Unesco World Heritage Sites with grand Renaissance villas and gardens.

-- Pack your bags for a multi-day trip to Florence and explore world-famous masterpieces of Renaissance art and architecture.
+- Enjoy a day trip to Florence and explore world-famous masterpieces of Renaissance art and architecture.

 - Shake it out on the rythm of Italian folkoric dance Tarantella.